My journey to PhD study...

 What makes you the happiest about your time at Warwick?

 As a Ph.D. student in Health Economics, I enjoy the study environment at the Medical School.
 My supervisors and the other Health Economics research staff are really nice.
 They help and support me in terms of academic knowledge and through the sharing of their personal experiences in research life.
 I feel so welcome in this Health Economics family and I do not feel alone as a "fresh" student.

 I am currently living in Heronbank, which is an on-campus accommodation.
 The environment is peaceful with different wild animals including geese and swans.
 I enjoy the beauty of nature here.
 I feel safe, as the accommodation is managed by a group of professional resident tutors and security guards.
 They are very helpful and willing to solve my questions, such as facility maintenance and fault reporting.
 Parties are also held during festival period for me to meet new friends and enjoy the atmosphere of the festival.

 I hope to work as a researcher in Health Economics at a University.

 Do you have any advice for anyone considering studying at Warwick?

-I think they need to prepare to be open-minded as they will have a lot of chances to discuss academic knowledge with the other classmates and professors during the study journey at Warwick.
+Prepare to be open-minded as you will have a lot of chances to discuss academic knowledge with the other classmates and professors during the study journey at Warwick.
 We are encouraged to facilitate mutual learning through the exchange of ideas and opinions.
-Apart from academic learning, don't miss the chances of joining extra-circular activities as there are many societies available at Warwick.
+Apart from academic learning, don't miss the chances of joining extra-circular activities.
+There are many societies available at Warwick.
 Work-life balance is always important.
 Also, career events are also held at the University from time to time and it is important to plan your career at an earlier stage.